KulaginVladimir/V-V-report/report/verification/mes/tmap_1db.md

 ```{tags} 1D, MES, transient, trapping
 ```

-This verification case consists of a slab of depth $l = 1 \ \mathrm{m}$ with one trap under the effective diffusivity regime.
+This verification case consists of a slab of depth $l = 1 \ \mathrm{m}$ with one trap under the strong trapping regime.

 A trapping parameter $\zeta$ is defined by